JWLIM93/swiftmeal/README.md

 For MySQL use @Junwei instance. -->

-## Changes (3 Nov):
+## Changes (5 Nov):

+#change-password

-Change-Password - Fab location changed, NEW DIALOG for update password failure, new current new and confirm new password fields, fixed fields ID from previously.
+Fab location changed, NEW DIALOG for update password failure, new current new and confirm new password fields, fixed fields ID from previously.

+#recommendation-invite

-Recommendation-Invite - Added new selector count header.
+Added new selector count header.

+#customer-home

+**REVAMPED CUSTOMER HOME, now includes reviews**

+Update default text for online friends indicator to "No Online Friends" (both activator and dialog popout), map is now interactable due to a new flow of event, reworked underlying div css layout.
+New flow for recommendation selection.
+(Area > FlyToAreaDefaultLatLng > Recommend button > 5 recommendations appear with 5 markers on map > click on 1 recommendation > selected marker focused > click on marker > Recommendation details popup > close/select recommendation) **Use loading bar whenever there's page load or content load**

+#edit-profile
+Updated css, merge required

+#invite-lobby
+New screen, clean merge required.
+To keep background query for accepted invite request.

+#current-location
+Show for all friends in a invite group for them to input their current location in string.

+#place-direction
+Map direction from entered current location and show to user.
+Revamp WIP

+#customer-notifications
+Central place for friends and place invites/requests.
+Revamp WIP